ananace/foreman_vmware_advanced/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GPL 3.0 License](https://opensource.org/license/gpl-3-0).